kubakubakuba/webeval/README.md

 - task path (varchar)
 - available (bool) -> if the task is available to submit

-Databases are currently running on local XAMPP server, will be migrated to a VPS when possible.
+~~Database are currently running on local XAMPP server, will be migrated to a VPS when possible.~~

+Database is running on a remote VPS (omega.swpelc.eu, 158.101.208.70:3306) Testing app is running on the same server on port [5000](omega.swpelc.eu:5000).

 <img src="rsrc/riscvdb.png" width="550">